cfarkas/SARS-CoV-2_illumina_analysis/README.md

 cd SARS-CoV-2_illumina_analysis
 ./SARS-CoV-2_commands.sh
 ```
-These lines will execute all the analyses.
+These lines will execute all the analyses using 20 threads.
+Users can modify this number in the script by using nano u other text processor.

 # Steps for user-provided datasets from SARS-CoV-2: